alanshlam/novel/book1/The Inverted Sky/readme.md

 A day later, the world pulled back from the brink.
 The bombers and submarines returned to their ports.
 The troops at the border stood down.

-*Sean Walker.* The name was now etched in her mind.
-She was in awe of his survival skills.
-While facing so many enemies, he had still found a way to stop a nuclear war, saving billions of lives.
-He was a ghost, a hero, and the biggest mystery in her life.
+Sitting in her office, the silence felt deafening.
+The world celebrated a victory of diplomacy, but Ruby knew it was a victory born from a desperate act of trust between two enemies. *Sean Walker.* The name was now a constant presence in her mind.
+He had saved billions, but her first thought, the one that returned to her in the quiet moments, was the same one she had typed into the chat window: *Are you safe?* She was in awe of what he had done, but she was terrified of what it might have cost him.